 Khadijah Guisse is from Fishers, IN.
 She is pursuing a degree in Biology with a minor in Chemistry and plans to attend medical school after graduating.
 Khadijah is the president of Pre-Heath while also being a member of Union for Black Identity and Sigma Zeta.
 She also works as a Resident Assistant and student research assistant studying sphingolipids in relation to aging.
 Outside of school, she enjoys spending time with friends and family.

 Brylee Koontz is from the small town of Gaston, Indiana.
-She is a junior at Marian University with a double major in Business Management and Marketing with a concentration in human resources.
-Brylee is the President of Campus Activities Board, the Executive Vice President for Student Government Association, a Student Coordinator for First-Year Experience, a member of the National Society of Leadership and Success, a First-Year Seminar Peer Mentor, and a Marian Knight Competitive Dancer.
-Over the summer, Brylee was an intern at the Indianapolis Motor Speedway, Marian University’s Office of Human Resources, and Marian University’s Office of Institutional Advancement.
-Brylee is striving to become an International Marketing Director and plans to earn her private pilot license and commercial pilot license.
-In her free time, Brylee enjoys traveling, hiking, and trying new restaurants in Indy with her dog, Pip.
+She is a senior at Marian University, double majoring in Business Management and Marketing with a specialization in Human Resources.
+On campus, Brylee is the Student Body President for Student Government Association, President of Campus Activities Board, President of the Student Chapter of the Society for Human Resources, and the SNT Coordinator for the National Society of Leadership and Success.
+She also served as the Executive Vice President and Vice President of Engagement for Student Government Association, Homecoming Committee Chair for Campus Activities Board, an Orientation Leader, a First-Year Seminar Peer Mentor, and a Student-Coordinator for First-Year Experience.
+She was also on the Marian Knight Competitive Dance Team and Cheer Team.
+Brylee works in the Office of Student Activities.
+She was also an intern at the Indianapolis Motor Speedway, Marian University’s Office of Human Resources, and Marian University’s Office of Institutional Advancement.
+Upon graduation, she is planning to attend flight school in Florida to become a commercial pilot.
+In her free time, Brylee enjoys traveling, hiking, and trying new restaurants with her dog, Pip.

 Matthew Riehle grew up in Sunman, Indiana where he attended Milan High School.
 He is majoring in Marketing (Sales) with the intentions of becoming a sales representative.
 Matthew played a variety of sports growing up: Basketball, Soccer, and Track, he now competes for the track and field team at Marian.
 Along his journey with the Knights so far, he has achieved All-American, All Conference, and Conference Champion Honors.
 While Matthew isn’t on the track, he enjoys hanging out with his friends, praying in the various chapels on campus, and taking part in other leadership opportunities.
 Matthew is also the VP of Finance on the Executive Board for the Student Government Association.
 Matthew decided to join the Presidential Board of Ambassadors to get more involved on campus and see all the great aspects of the university from a different perspective.
 Matthew loves campus, and says he is blessed to have such a beautiful home.
 His favorite spots on campus include the St. Joseph’s Chapel, Alumni Hall, and the Library.